 1. Muffin Tin Coding

-This is one of the simplest coding activities and a great activity to start coding for kids.
+This is one of the simplest coding activities and a great way to start you kids on how to learn to code.
 What you need is:

 - Muffin Tin Tray